University of Edinburgh CMALT Scheme

 Established in 1993, The Association for Learning Technology is the UK's leading membership organisation in the learning technology field.
 Undertaking CMALT offers a valuable professional development opportunity:

 - To create a portfolio to document and reflect on your work - showing that you keep pace with technology and are using it effectively.

 - CMALT is certified by peers and once certified you can become a CMALT assessor.

 - You can maintain certification through submitting a portfolio review every three years.

 - CMALT is recognised, across sectors including Further Education, Higher Education and research.
 It is frequently a desirable criterion for advertised posts.
 You can add ‘CMALT’ as post-nominal letters to your professional record or CV.

-As many of our staff who work with learning technology have now taken part in the scheme, we are making some changes to its organisation and structure over summer 2019.
+As many of our staff who work with learning technology have now taken part in the scheme, we made some changes to its organisation and structure over summer 2019.

-For academic year 19/20, CMALT accreditation will still be available for existing participants but on a self-study basis.
+For academic year 19/20, CMALT accreditation is still be available for existing participants but on a self-study basis.
 These web pages have been updated and contain links to many external and internal resources to support participants in working towards their accreditation.
-ISG will continue to pay fees for existing participants until the submission date in May 2020, after which date fees should be paid by the relevant School or department if applicants need more time to complete their portfolio.

 Existing participants are those who registered for the University’s CMALT scheme by July 2018.

-Submission deadlines set by ALT for the academic year 19/20 are: September 2019, January 2020 and May 2020 so existing participants have three opportunities to submit their portfolio next year.
+Submission deadlines set by ALT for the academic year 19/20 offer existing participants three opportunities to submit their portfolio: